Velo Tutorial: Payment Provider Service Plugin

 This function has a second parameter called context.
 This parameter is for internal Wix use only.
 You don't need to use it in your code.

 The createAccount() function must return an object containing the account information and credentials for the payment provider you're connecting to.
 Wix uses the return values from this function to set up the payment provider on your site.
-The account credentials returned by this function are also passed to your extension's createTransaction() and refundTransaction() functions.
+The account credentials returned by this function are also passed to your plugin's createTransaction() and refundTransaction() functions.
 This way, you can use them to make requests to the payment provider's API.
 If the payment provider fails to create an account, return an error object instead of the account details.
-For more details, see the SPI Reference.
+For more details, see the service plugin reference.

 Example return value: